dtao/PhilosopherDeveloper/source/posts/carousels-context-and-judgment.markdown

 Contexts can be changed
 -----------------------

 But wait, is the point really at `(5, 5)`?
 Or is it just *somewhere*, and we overlaid a pair of axes on top of it?
-Clearly--in this case at least, since I'm the one writing this!--it's the latter.
+Clearly---in this case at least, since I'm the one writing this!--it's the latter.
 We could just as easily draw the context like this:

 ![Same point, different coordinate system](/images/point-on-different-coordinate-system.png) {: .plain }